Step 3: Introductory Session with Your Mediator.

 Step 5.
 Drafting and Completing the Process.

-Once you and the other party have met with your mediator, covered all the necessary components and reached an agreement in principle, the drafting phase begins.
-Our goal is to provide the documents you will need to present to the court.
+Once you and the other party have met with your mediator, covered all the necessary components, and reached an agreement in principle, the drafting phase begins.
+Our goal is to provide the agreement documents you will need to present to the court (legal forms such as Pleadings cannot be prepared by a mediator).
 Every so often, this can be completed in one session.
 Other times, multiple sessions might be required.
 This is when getting advice from an attorney can be helpful.
 Keep in mind, however, that an attorney can only represent one party and not both.